genneko/website-source/content/playing-with-bsd/application/joplin-on-freebsd.md

 There might be something wrong with the recent update of Android app.
 It suddenly became draggingly slow and began draining battery all the time.
 My phone got unusually hot, so I had no other choice than to uninstall it and start looking for alternatives.

 To be clear, the app for Windows and Web continue to work fine.
-But as my daily usecase of Evernote is as follows along with the fact that "Evernote for Web" cannot be used on Android browsers, I effectively lost access to my notes on mobile environemnts.
+But as my daily usecase of Evernote is as follows along with the fact that "Evernote for Web" cannot be used on Android browsers, I effectively lost access to my notes on mobile environments.
 That's a really huge problem.

 - On PCs
   - using "Evernote for Web" to view/add/edit (usually long) notes and clip web pages